 “However, despite worries over stagflation brought on by the shock of tariffs, cash balances declined by an even greater amount and longer-dated fixed income assets saw their largest monthly rise in portfolio weight in two and a half years.”

-“As we write, Asian currencies are rallying strongly as part of a broader hedging out of dollars, with cross-border equity flows into the region turning from negative to positive over the last two weeks,” Graf added.
+“As we write, Asian currencies are rallying strongly as part of a broader hedging out of dollars, with cross-border equity flows into the region turning from negative to positive over the last two weeks,” Graf said.

 “Fears around trade protectionism are ever-present, but seem to have abated in emerging Asia, at least for now.”